HLasse/TextDescriptives/README.md

  When instantiating the class you should specify which categories of measures you want to calculate.
  The categories to choose from are \['all', 'basic', 'readability', 'etymology', 'dep_distance'].
-Default is all.
+Default is 'all'.
+ Text input can be both a string, list of strings or Pandas series of type string.
+Output comes in the format of a pandas dataframe with a row for each text and a column for each measure.

 ```
  from textdescriptives import Textdescriptives